 - The unemployment rate continued to decline at the county, state, and federal level for the fifth straight year since it peaked in 2010.

-- The San Mateo County poverty rate for families with children increased by 23% between 2014 and 2015, and the poverty rate for single, female headed families increased by 16%.
+- The San Mateo County poverty rate for families with children decreased by 7.6% between 2015 and 2016, and the poverty rate for single, female headed families decreased by 30%.

 - The Federal Poverty Level (FPL) is the annual income required to meet basic needs.
 Adjusted annually for inflation, the FPL does not account for local variations in the cost of living and therefore underestimates the number of people living in poverty in expensive areas like San Mateo County.